 Health & Nutrition6 min read

-The stretch from Thanksgiving through New Year is the busiest time of year for veterinary emergency clinics.
-Between toxic foods, dangerous decorations, stressed-out schedules, and fireworks, the holiday season presents more hazards for dogs than any other time of year.
+When I worked at the clinic, the stretch from Thanksgiving through New Year was pure chaos.
+It's the busiest time of year for veterinary emergency rooms.
+Between toxic foods, dangerous decorations, disrupted schedules, and fireworks, the holiday season is a minefield for dogs.

 The good news is that nearly all holiday emergencies are preventable.
-Here is a comprehensive guide to keeping your dog safe and happy through the season.
+Here's my guide to keeping your dog safe and out of the ER through the season.

 Toxic Holiday Foods